IntelLabs/IntelNeuromorphicDNSChallenge/README.md

 > * For avoidance of doubt, Intel has the sole discretion to determine the category of the entries to the N-DNS Award contest.

 ### Solution Writeup
 We also ask that challenge participants submit a short (one or two page) write-up that explains the thought process that went into developing their solution.
+Please include:

-Please include what worked, what did not work, and why certain strategies were chosen versus others.
+- What worked, what did not work, and why certain strategies were chosen versus others.
 While audio quality and power are key metrics for evaluating solutions, the overarching goal of this challenge is to drive neuromorphic algorithm innovation, and challenge participant learnings are extremely valuable.
+- A clear table with the test set 1 evaluation metrics for your solution akin to the Table in the [Metricsboard](https://github.com/IntelLabs/IntelNeuromorphicDNSChallenge#metricsboard).
+- Brief instructions for how to train your model and run test set inference.
+(E.g., path to a training & inference script in your Github repository)
+- Brief instructions on how to run inference in Lava for your model.
+(E.g., path to an example python notebook with a basic Lava process diagram like [baseline_solution/sdnn_delays/lava_inference.ipynb](https://github.com/IntelLabs/IntelNeuromorphicDNSChallenge/blob/main/baseline_solution/sdnn_delays/lava_inference.ipynb)

+For your writeup, please use a single-column Word document or Latex template with 1-inch margins, single-spacing, reasonable font size (11pt or 12pt; default font like Times New Roman), and up to two US letter-size or A4 pages.
+Please submit a PDF.
+Please upload your writeup PDF to the top level of your Github repository with filename ```writeup.pdf```.

-This write-up can be submitted directly to Intel to maintain privacy before the track deadline, but for the write-up to be considered in the holistic evaluation of the solution for the monetary prize, we require that it be shared publicly within 14 days after the deadline for each track.
+Please note that each team submits a single write-up.
+If a team is submitting multiple models to the Metricsboard, a single write-up should describe all models from that team.
+This write-up can be submitted directly to Intel to maintain privacy before the track deadline, but for the write-up to be considered in the holistic evaluation of the solution for the monetary prize, we require that it be shared publicly within 14 days after the test set evaluation deadline for each track.
 Naturally, however, we encourage participants to share their write-ups publicly at any time, to help inspire others' solutions.

 Additionally, we plan to invite a select group of challenge participants to present their solutions at a future Intel Neuromorphic Research Community (INRC) forum, based on their algorithmic innovation and metricsboard results as judged by the Intel committee, to share their learnings and participate in a discussion on developing new and improved neuromorphic computing challenges.

-For ease of comparison, we ask that your solution write-up include a clear table with the evaluation metrics for your solution akin to the Table in the [Metricsboard](https://github.com/IntelLabs/IntelNeuromorphicDNSChallenge#metricsboard).

-For your writeup, please use a single-column Word document or Latex template with 1-inch margins, single-spacing, reasonable font size (11pt or 12pt; default font like Times New Roman), and up to two US letter-size or A4 pages.
-Please submit a PDF.

 ### Source code
 Challenge participants must provide the source code used in the creation of their solution (model definition, final trained model, training scripts, inference scripts, etc.) with MIT or BSD3 license.